rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### dependencies
-- Used by modules: masters_crud, sku_management, masters_common, locations
+- Used by modules: sku_management, masters_crud, locations, masters_common
 - Files: 4

 ### details
 - Used by modules: locations
 - Files: 1

-### different
-- Used by modules: expiry_utils
-- Files: 1
-- Functions using this table:
-  - get_fefo_allocation in puvi-backend/puvi-backend-main/utils/expiry_utils.py

 ### display
 - Used by modules: package_sizes